 Grant in 2019

-Filament Games is a digital studio focused on the development of educational video games.
-The company creates award-winning digital learning games that aim to make education engaging and effective.
-Filament specializes in designing gameplay mechanics that accurately represent educational content, allowing players to acquire real-world knowledge through interactive play.
-One of their notable projects is RoboCo, a virtual robotics sandbox that facilitates fun and accessible engineering education.
-By blending entertainment with learning, Filament Games enhances the educational experience for players of all ages.
+Filament Games is a digital studio focused on developing award-winning educational video games.
+The company specializes in creating engaging gameplay mechanics that accurately represent educational content, enabling players to acquire real-world knowledge through interactive experiences.
+One of its notable projects is RoboCo, a virtual robotics sandbox designed to make engineering education enjoyable, accessible, and affordable.
+By blending learning with play, Filament Games aims to transform the educational landscape and enhance the way individuals engage with complex concepts.

 Sama Learning